-Massachusetts - In August 2017, the Massachusetts Department of Environmental Protection (MassDEP) adopted final rules establishing an annual declining limit on aggregate CO2 emissions from 21 in-state fossil-fueled electricity generation units.
-The rules establish an allowance trading system under which the annual aggregate electricity generation unit sector cap on CO2 emissions declines from 8.96 million metric tons in 2018 to 1.8 million metric tons in 2050.
+Massachusetts - In August 2017, the Massachusetts Department of Environmental Protection (MassDEP) adopted final rules establishing an annual declining limit on aggregate CO_2 emissions from 21 in-state fossil-fueled electricity generation units.
+The rules establish an allowance trading system under which the annual aggregate electricity generation unit sector cap on CO_2 emissions declines from 8.96 million metric tons in 2018 to 1.8 million metric tons in 2050.
 MassDEP allocated emission allowances to affected facilities for 2018.
-Beginning in 2019, the allocation process transitioned to a competitive auction process and partially distributed based on the process and schedule established by the rule.
+Beginning in 2019, the allocation process transitioned to a competitive auction process whereby allowances are partially distributed through a competitive auction process and partially distributed based on the process and schedule established by the rule.
 Beginning in 2021, all allowances will be distributed through the auction.
 Limited banking of unused allowances is allowed.